Last Updated on

 In order to keep malware from infecting your site, you’ll need to take steps to tighten its defenses.
 While this can seem difficult, especially if you’re unfamiliar with website security, the key is understanding what potential vulnerabilities your site might have and preventing them from being exploited.

 WordPress is a very secure platform, but that doesn’t mean it’s completely foolproof.
-In fact, it’s highly recommended that you take time to implement certain security routines and features.
+In fact, it’s highly recommended that you take time to implement certain WordPress security routines and features on your WordPress website.
 With that in mind, we’re now going to show you four of the best ways to make sure your site can hold up against most threats.

 1. Keep Your Site Updated

 This first step is both the easiest and the most important.
 It’s absolutely crucial that you make sure to always update every aspect of your site as soon as possible.
-This includes both WordPress itself, as well as the many themes and plugins you probably have installed.
-Old versions of your site’s software are much more likely to contain security vulnerabilities.
+This includes both WordPress itself, as well as the many WordPress themes, WordPress files and WordPress plugins you have installed.
+Old versions of your site’s software are much more likely to contain security vulnerabilities because they don’t have the latest anti-malware security measures in place.

 For instance, you’ve probably come across new versions of WordPress that are labeled as ‘security updates’.
-These are usually designed to protect against the latest types of malware and other risks.
+These are usually designed to protect against the latest types of malware and other risks, with anti-malware security.
 If you don’t take the time to install these updates, you’re failing to fix known weak points on your site, which attackers are sure to target.
+Take the time for these WordPress installations.

 Fortunately, updating your site is very simple.
 New versions will simply appear in your site’s admin area, under Dashboard > Updates: